luna-xenia/Jekyll-Poster/README.md

 # Jekyll-Poster
-A python script that make a post for Jekyll.
+A python script that makes a post for Jekyll.